ubco-mds-2022-labs/capstone-statscan-pms/team_contract.md

 2. Respond to messages and emails in a timely manner, especially those that require urgent attention.
 3. Clearly communicate project goals, expectations, and deadlines to all team members.
 4. Hold regular team meetings and check-ins to discuss progress and resolve issues.
-5. Use a communication platform that works for everyone, such as Discord, Slack or Microsoft Teams.
+5. Have no hesitation in asking questions, and take concerns of group members seriously and respectfully.

 ## Meetings

 All team members agree to meet regularly during the project.
 To accomplish this goal, below are five concrete ideas that we all agree to regarding scheduling and frequency of meetings:

-1. Schedule regular weekly meetings at a consistent day and time that works for all team members.
+1. Group meeting daily at 10 am on Discord, weekly meeting with client Fridays at 10 am on Microsft Teams, weekly meeting with capstone instructor and TA tba.
-2. Set an agenda for each meeting and share it with all team members beforehand.
+4. Set an agenda for each meeting and share it with all team members beforehand.
-3. Rotate the responsibility of leading meetings so that everyone has a chance to facilitate discussions.
+5. Rotate the responsibility of leading meetings so that everyone has a chance to facilitate discussions.
-4. If team members cannot attend a meeting, they should notify the rest of the team in advance and catch up on what they missed.
+6. If team members cannot attend a meeting, they should notify the rest of the team in advance and catch up on what they missed.
-5. Use meetings to discuss progress, resolve issues, and set goals for the next period.
+7. Use meetings to discuss progress, resolve issues, and set goals for the next period.

 ## Conduct